reactive-commons/reactive-commons-java/docs/docs/reactive-commons/9-configuration-properties.md

       createTopology: true # if your organization have restrictions with automatic topology creation you can set it to false and create it manually or by your organization process.
       delayedCommands: false # Enable to send a delayed command to an external target
       prefetchCount: 250 # is the maximum number of in flight messages you can reduce it to process less concurrent messages, this settings acts per instance of your service
+      useDiscardNotifierPerDomain: false # if true it uses a discard notifier for each domain,when false it uses a single discard notifier for all domains with default 'app' domain
+      enabled: true # if you want to disable this domain you can set it to false
+      brokerType: "rabbitmq" # please don't change this value
       flux:
         maxConcurrency: 250 # max concurrency of listener flow
       domain: